netrisai/terraform-provider-netris/docs/resources/vnet.md

 - **gateways** (Block List) Block of gateways (see [below for nested schema](#nestedblock--sites--gateways))
 - **interface** (Block List) Block for network interface (see [below for nested schema](#nestedblock--sites--interface))
+- **interfacetag** (Block List) Block for Network Interface Tags.
+Network Interface Tags help referencing one or more network interface objects to one or more V-Net objects.
+Network interfaces with matching tags will appear in a given V-Net. (see [below for nested schema](#nestedblock--sites--interfacetag))

 <a id="nestedblock--sites--gateways"></a>
 ### Nested Schema for `sites.gateways`